dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Two regimes are easier than three.
 Therefore, we studied that case first to develop experience and identify the transferable ideas.
 Fortunately, even when a complex situation has three regimes, two simplifications are possible.
 First, the bookend regimes are often easier than the middle regime (Section 8.3.1).
 Then we study the bookends and, to predict the behavior in the middle, interpolate between the bookends.
 Alternatively, two effects compete and reach a draw in the middle regime (Section 8.3.2).
 This middle regime is then the regime found in nature.

 8.3.1 Three regimes where the bookends are easier In a common easy-cases situation, the dimensionless number categorizing the three regimes is a ratio between two physical effects.
-Then the two bookends are the easiest regimes to analyze—because at each bookend, one or the other effect vanishes.
+Then the two bookends are the easiest regimes to analyze — because at each bookend, one or the other effect vanishes.
 We'll practice this analysis in an example from introductory mechanics (Section 8.3.1.1); then we'll graduate to drag (Section 8.3.1.2).

 8.3.1.1 Rolling down the plane